 Registration: $55 for initial course, $45 for refresher

-Late Registration: $80 for initial course, $70 for refresher course
+Late Registration: $80 for the initial course, $70 for the refresher course

 (see below for cutoff times)

-- Employee registration is due 2 days in advance of the class.
+- Employee registration is due 2 days prior to the desired class date.

-- Site-specific training needs to be indicated on registration form.
+- Site-specific training must be indicated on your registration form.

-- No refunds for cancellations or no-shows; however, substitutions may be made if notified by noon the day before class.
+- No refunds for cancellations or no-shows will be remitted; however, substitutions may be made if notified by noon the day before class.